Deraen/less4clj/README.md

 ### Log configuration

-If you don't have any slf4j implementations you will see a warning:
+If you don't have any slf4j implementations, you will see a warning:

 ```
 SLF4J: Failed to load class "org.slf4j.impl.StaticLoggerBinder".